Table Of Contents

 Regular visitors include local business owners who stop by for brief prayers before opening their shops, demonstrating how traditional practices remain integrated into contemporary daily life.

-The giant ferris wheel at Tempozan Harbor Village offers spectacular views of Osaka Bay and the city's waterfront development.
+The giant Ferris wheel at Tempozan Harbor Village offers spectacular views of Osaka Bay and the city's waterfront development.

 Rising slowly above the harbor, the wheel provides a unique perspective on how Osaka extends into the bay through artificial islands and modern port facilities.